bitcoincashorg/bitcoincash.org/spec/op_reverse.md

 Rationale
 ---------

-With the advent of SLP Tokens[1], Script becomes a lot more relevant and powerful.
+With the advent of SLP Tokens [1], Script becomes a lot more relevant and powerful.
 Various new use cases combining the power of covenants [2] and looping scripts [5] emerge, among them:

 * Decentralized exchanges (such as SLP Agora or SLPDEX) [3] [6] [4]
-* Donation mintable coins
+* Donation mintable tokens
 * DAOs, which charge a fee for services and distribute revenue proportional to shares [7]
 * Native tokens (not yet possible)